Inshes: Education

 The area has a school, Inshes Primary School, which has about 400 pupils.
 Secondary pupils attend Millburn Academy, which is attended by more than 1100 pupils.
 Inshes Primary is the latest built primary school in Inverness.

 Shopping

-Inshes is very close to a large shopping centre called Eastgate Shopping Centre.
+Inshes is home to one of Inverness' two retail parks, consisting of a Tesco Superstore, Matalan, PureGym, Hobbycraft, Dunelm and B&M. At the southern end of the retail park, are two separate units which were owned by Harry Ramsden's and Blockbuster Video until they closed down in 2016 and 2013, respectively, before being replaced by a McDonald's and a Costa Coffee.